coinwink/Coinwink/README.md

 **Additional notes**

-For web spam protection Coinwink is using "Captcha by BestWebSoft" plugin.
-Do not use any version of this plugin that is higher than 4.3.0.
-Captcha protection is enabled only when creating alerts without the Coinwink account.

 For filterable drop-down select the [Select2](https://select2.github.io/) is being used.

 For downloading the new coin logos and for updating the existing ones, a separate script was created and is available at this [cryptocurrency-logos](https://github.com/dziungles/cryptocurrency-logos) repository.